medatlhs/42-Inception/USER_DOC.md

 #### Expected Behavior
 When the project is working correctly:
-- Only NGINX is exposed to the outside (port 443)
+- Only NGINX is exposed to the outside on port 443
-- WordPress and MariaDB are accessible only through the Docker network
+- WordPress and MariaDB are accessible only through the Docker internal network
 - Containers restart automatically on failure
 - The website loads correctly over HTTPS
-If all these conditions are met, the infrastructure is considered functional and correctly configured.
+If all these conditions are met the infrastructure is considered functional and correctly configured